single-spa/single-spa.js.org/website/versioned_docs/version-5.x/faq.md

 With the [recommended setup](#is-there-a-recommended-setup), the process generally flows like this:

 1. Bundle your code and upload it to a CDN.
-1. Update your dev environment's import map to point to the that new URL.
+1. Update your dev environment's import map to point to the new URL.
 In other words, your import map used to say `"styleguide": "cdn.com/styleguide/v1.js"` and now it should say `"styleguide": "cdn.com/styleguide/v2.js"`

 Some options on _how_ to update your import map include: